BC-CSCI-1102-F18-MW/ps0.5/README.md

 3. Paste the URL from Part 1 in the first box, and the path to the course folder you created to Part 1 in the second box.

 4. Click the ``Clone`` button.
-This will copy you personal ps0.5 repository to your computer.
+This will copy your personal ps0.5 repository to your computer.

 ### Part 6: Editing a file and pushing edits to GitHub